ung0v/ai-sdk-v5-crash-course/exercises/03-persistence/03.02-pass-chat-id-to-the-api/problem/readme.md

 ## Steps To Complete

-- [ ] Test the default behavior of the `useChat` hook by:
-  - Running the local dev server
-  - Navigating to `localhost:3000`
-  - Sending a message
-  - Checking the network tab to see that the `id` is being sent to the API
-  - Checking the server console logs to see that the `id` is being received

 - [ ] Extract the `chatId` from search parameters using `searchParams.get('chatId')`

 - [ ] Pass the `chatId` to the `useChat` hook's options object (check the [docs](https://ai-sdk.dev/docs/ai-sdk-ui/chatbot-message-persistence#loading-an-existing-chat) for more information)